 Leverage Builds Wealth

-A mortgage is one of the only opportunities you’ll ever have to borrow a large amount of money which is not ‘marked to market’ against the value of your apartment.
+A mortgage is one of the only ways for an individual to borrow a large amount of money which is not is not ‘marked to market’ against the value of your apartment.

-If you borrowed money against stocks or other assets, you’d have to pay back some or all of the loan immediately if the value of your assets ever temporarily fell below certain thresholds.
-Being forced to sell an investment at the temporary market low to pay down a loan is a nightmare, and this is one of the main reasons why financial investors using leverage often get ‘wiped out’.
+If you borrow money against stocks or another asset class, you’ll have to post additional margin (cash) or pay back some or all of the loan based on the temporary fluctuations of the asset’s value.
+Being forced to sell an investment at a temporary market low to pay down a loan or to meet a margin call is a nightmare, and this is one of the main reasons why financial investors using leverage often get ‘wiped out.’

-A mortgage is not ‘marked to market,’ which means that you’ll never have to pay the back early even if the value of your apartment temporarily decreases for a few years.
+A mortgage is not ‘marked to market’ which means that you’ll never have to pay the back early even if the value of the property you purchase temporarily decreases for a few years.

 Reduce Your Closing Costs

-Furthermore, any cash flow savings you achieve by renting vs. buying are a rounding error compared to the upside you could have by borrowing 80% on a $1-2m condo in NYC and reaping a 4-6% annual return on your real estate investment.
+Furthermore, any cash flow savings you may achieve by renting vs. buying are a rounding error compared to the potential long-term upside on a $1m to 2m condo in NYC with 80% financing.

 Price Per Square Foot